logo

 “What do you mean, ‘if I’m thirsty’?
 You’re not drowning me, are you?”
 I suddenly squeaked, having a sobering insight about their true intentions.

 “Come on, don’t spoil it.
 It’s a surprise!
-You just need to take a very deep breath and avoid strong emotions to save your oxygen.
-A car fills with water for about a minute and a half, and then you’ll be on your own for at least seventy-two hours until they find you!”
+You must take a deep breath and avoid strong emotions to save oxygen.
+A car fills with water for about a minute and a half, and then you’ll be on your own for at least seventy-two hours until they find you.”

 At this point, I got really scared at last.
-The situation seemed hopeless.
-I looked around, desperate, but I didn’t see anyone hurrying to save me.
-The area was empty of people, and even if someone was watching in the darkness, I doubted they would give a shit about me.
-In such a sketchy neighborhood, it was equivalent to suicide.
+The situation seemed hopeless, and I looked around, desperate.
+Unfortunately, I didn’t see anyone hurrying to save me.
+The area was empty of people, and even if someone watched in the darkness, I doubted they would care enough.
+In such a sketchy neighborhood, it equaled committing suicide.

 “And you’re willing to destroy an entire Chrysler for me?”
 I tried my last chance to open a fairly useless discussion about the weapon of crime.
 “It’d be ridiculous!”